PDM4AR/exercises/docs/07-optimization.md

 - When working with distances among islands, consider the islands as dimensionless points.
 - You might want to model the problem as a Mixed Integer Linear Program.
 - You might want to add additional optimization variables to model some constraints and/or costs.
 Some ideas are shown in *Lesson 4: Steering*.
-- To model the problem notice that in the environment there are already powerful libraries to solve optimization problems.
-For instance, [scipy.optimize](https://docs.scipy.org/doc/scipy/reference/optimize.html), [PuLP](https://coin-or.github.io/pulp/), [Google OR-Tools](https://developers.google.com/optimization/introduction/overview), and [cvxpy](https://www.cvxpy.org/) (we tested *scipy.optimize* and *PuLP*).
-To be able to use *PuLP*, *Google OR-Tools* or *cvxpy*, please rebuild the container running the VS Code command (click Ctrl+Shift+P) `Remote-Containers: Rebuild Container` or `Remote-Containers: Rebuild and Reopen in Container`, and then reinstall the *pdm4ar* module running `pip3 install -e [path/to/exercises_repo]` in the VS Code terminal.